Why Evolution is True: Summary

-Chapter Four, The Geography of Life, examines evidence of evolution from biogeography.
+Chapter Four, "The Geography of Life", examines evidence of evolution from biogeography.
 Darwin's observations of the distribution of species while serving as naturalist for the HMS Beagle led him to his theory, and modern theories of plate tectonics and molecular taxonomy can explain things Darwin could not.
 There are similar placental and marsupial mammals on different continents (the marsupial sugar glider resembles the flying squirrel), which is explained by convergent evolution: species facing similar selection pressures will evolve similar adaptations.
 Further evidence comes from island biogeography.
 Coyne says he asks his students why oceanic islands, which were not connected to continents but arose in the ocean from volcanoes or coral reefs, have endemic species of birds, insects and plants but not land mammals, reptiles, amphibians or freshwater fish.
 The answer is that species from the former group can colonize oceanic islands.
-There are many examples of oceanic islands with adaptive radiations, such as the Hawaaian honeycreepers or Darwin's finches, which are similar to species on the nearest mainland.
-In contrast, continental islands, which broke off of continents, have more balanced biotas, and very old continental islands have adaptive radiations of mammals, such as Madagascar's lemurs.
+There are many examples of oceanic islands with adaptive radiations, such as the Hawaiian honeycreepers or Darwin's finches, which are similar to species on the nearest mainland.
+In contrast, continental islands, which broke off from continents, have more balanced biotas, and very old continental islands have adaptive radiations of mammals, such as Madagascar's lemurs.